This article was updated June 28, 2019.

-The original intent of the law was to rehabilitate inexperienced criminals under the age of 22.
-The District’s Youth Rehabilitation Act allows for shorter sentences for some crimes and an opportunity for offenders to emerge with no criminal record.
+The original intent of the law was to rehabilitate inexperienced criminals younger than 22.
+The District's Youth Rehabilitation Act allows for shorter sentences for some crimes and an opportunity for offenders to emerge with no criminal record.
 But a Washington Post investigation has found a pattern of violent offenders returning rapidly to the streets and committing more crimes.
 Hundreds have been sentenced under the act multiple times.

 In dozens of cases, D.C. judges were able to hand down Youth Act sentences shorter than those called for under mandatory minimum laws designed to deter armed robberies and other violent crimes.
 The criminals have often repaid that leniency by escalating their crimes of violence upon release.

 In 2013, four masked men entered the home of a family in Northeast Washington, held them at gunpoint and ransacked the house.
 One of the invaders, Shareem Hall, was sentenced under the Youth Act.
 He was released on probation in 2015.

 Almost exactly a year later, Hall and a co-conspirator shot a 22-year-old transgender woman, Deeniquia Dodds, during a robbery in the District, according to charging documents.
 It is unclear who pulled the trigger.
 Police said the pair were targeting transgender females.

 “You’re telling me you can come back out on the streets and rob again, hold people hostage again, kill again — because of the Youth Act?” said Joeann Lewis, Dodds’s aunt.